 How the Delta SkyMiles® Gold Business American Express Card Compares to Other Cards Business Cards

 Delta SkyMiles® Gold Business American Express Card vs. Delta SkyMiles® Platinum Business American Express Card

 You can think of the Delta SkyMiles® Platinum Business American Express Card as the fancier sibling of the Gold version we've been discussing.
-The Platinum welcome bonus is a bit more.
-Earn 45,000 bonus miles and 5,000 MQMs after you spend $3,000 in the first 3 months, and earn a $100 statement credit after you make your first Delta purchase on your card in the first three months.
-This card, however, does come at a higher cost: the annual fee is $250.
+The Platinum limited time welcome bonus allows you to earn 70,000 bonus miles and 5,000 MQMs after you spend $4,000 in the first 3 months (offer ends Oct.
+28, 2020).
+This card, however, also comes at a higher cost: the annual fee is $250.
 Even with the higher annual fee, regular Delta business travelers could very likely realize the extra savings this card could mean.
 See Rates and Fees.